 A Heritage Rooted in Outdoor Passion

-The modern brand emerged in 1998 when entrepreneurs John Graham and Paul Caplan took over a large Sheffield-based outdoor emporium.
-Their vision was clear: democratise outdoor adventure by offering high-quality gear at accessible prices within large-format warehouse-style stores.
+GO Outdoors traces its roots to 1969 with the original Camping and Caravanning Centre in Sheffield, Yorkshire.
+The modern business was established in 1998 when entrepreneurs Paul Caplan and John Graham took over a large Sheffield outdoor emporium.
+Their vision was to democratise outdoor adventure by providing quality gear at accessible prices in spacious, warehouse-style stores.

 Ownership, Structure & Corporate Strength